 18+, $5 Admission~$3 Skate Rental/Skate Country 7980 E. 22nd St 298-4409

 Click for more information about the calendar

-The events listed above come from our research for the latest print issue of Tucson Happenings.
-We invest a great deal of time and resources to bring a comprehensive and accurate listing of events each month.
-The online calendar includes events that may have had to be omitted for space, or events that were added, changed or cancelled since the print magazine hit the streets.
+The events listed above come from our extensive research for Tucson Happenings.
+We invest a great deal of time and resources to bring a comprehensive and accurate listing of events.
 We work hard to gather this information and it is copyright protected.